-2. Senate Bill No. 1396, the Coconut Farmers and Industry Trust Fund Act, shall be managed and disbursed in accordance with a development plan which shall be implemented by the Philippine Coconut Authority (PCA).
+2. RA 11524, The Coconut Farmers and Industry Trust Fund Act, shall be managed and disbursed in accordance with a development plan which shall be implemented by the Philippine Coconut Authority (PCA).
 Programs which will increase the farm productivity of coconut farmers, establish coconut-based enterprises, and modernize the industry towards global competitiveness shall be included in the said plan.
 The PCA Board shall be composed of various government agencies and representatives of coconut farmers from Luzon, Visayas, and Mindanao.
 If enacted, the measure will require the Bureau of Treasury to transfer P10 billion to the trust fund in the first year; P10 billion in the second year; P15 billion in the third year; P15 billion in the fourth year; and P25 billion during the fifth year.
 Some P5 billion from the trust fund will be used upon enactment of the law for the following programs:

 • 15 percent for planting and replanting of hybrid coconut seedlings and production of hybrid coconut seedlings by the Philippine Coconut Authority

 • 5 percent for research and production of hybrid coconut seedlings by the Department of Science and Technology – Philippine Council for Agriculture, Aquatic and Natural Resources Research and Development (DOST-PCAARRD);

 • 8 percent for the training of coconut farmers and their families as listed in the coconut farmers registry in farm schools through Technical Education and Skills Development Authority and Agricultural Training Institute to be shared equally